Think Twice Before Visiting These Dangerous South American Destinations

 Guayaquil, Ecuador

-Guayaquil, like many cities in Ecuador, has fallen victim to the crime surge that has stretched across the country in recent years.
-Not only did gunmen interrupt a live broadcast in the port destination in early 2024, but things quickly escalated in the months that followed after Ecuador's president declared war on crime.
-In March of the same year, nine people were killed in an attack in the neighborhood of Guasmo.
-Witnesses saw armed men pull up in a vehicle before opening fire, making for a truly distressing scene.
+Like many cities in Ecuador, Guayaquil has fallen victim to the crime surge across the country in recent years.
+The city has a very high murder rate, and even though the majority of it is gang-related, it is not unheard of for tourists to get caught in the mix.
+In early 2024, a group of people toting guns and other weapons barged their way onto a live TV broadcast in the city of Guayaquil.
+Things escalated in the months that followed after Ecuador's president declared war on crime.
+In March of the same year, CBS reported that nine people were killed in an attack in the neighborhood of Guasmo, and five tourists died after being mistaken for rival gang members.

 Advertisement